Designer and Creator

 In 2008, the Wisconsin Alumni Association rolled out The Red Shirt™, a T-shirt designed to support UW–Madison’s Great People Scholarship.
 WAA has introduced a new design each year, and in 2015, it decided to offer a unique, limited-edition of the shirt.

-That’s where Virgil Abloh BS2003, who is widely recognized for his high-end fashion label, Off-White c/o Virgil Abloh, came in.
+That’s where Virgil Abloh BS2003, who was then widely recognized for his high-end fashion label, Off-White c/o Virgil Abloh, came in.
 When the opportunity arose to work on a limited edition of The Red Shirt™, Abloh offered an immediate yes.
 Instead of designing just one shirt, he developed a series of three with the theme #OffWisconsin.
 All proceeds from The Red Shirt™, Limited Edition by Virgil Abloh went to the Off-Scholarship, a new fund that he established to provide need-based financial aid to incoming freshmen at UW–Madison.

 Before achieving success as an international fashion designer, Abloh soaked in all that the UW campus had to offer with his former roommate and 2015 Forward under 40 Award recipient Gabriel Stulman BA2003.
-Abloh and his friends shopped at the Dane County Farmers’ Market, threw dinner parties, and went to bars on the Capitol Square instead of the typical student hangouts. “[Gabriel and I] were the kids who stuck out like a sore thumb,” he says.
+Abloh and his friends shopped at the Dane County Farmers’ Market, threw dinner parties, and went to bars on the Capitol Square instead of the typical student hangouts. “[Gabriel and I] were the kids who stuck out like a sore thumb,” he said.
 “We were trying to live the most sophisticated young lifestyle possible.”